-Volkswagen Polo Hatchback (2009 - 2013) Expert review
+Volkswagen Polo Hatchback (2013 - ) review

-Read the Volkswagen Polo hatchback (2009 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.
+Read the Volkswagen Polo hatchback (2013 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.

 - Excellent build quality